tderrien/FEELnc/README.md

 	* FEELnc_classifier.pl: Classify lncRNAs based on their genomic localization wrt mRNAs

-To get help on each of this module, type for instance:
+To get help on each module, you can type :

 	FEELnc_filter.pl --help
-	#Or
+	# Or
     FEELnc_filter.pl --man